Who gave permission for Nizamuddin religious event? Pawar

 "Why was it so necessary for the media to hype it?
 It unnecessarily targets one community in the country, he said.
 So far, more than 400 COVID-19 cases and about 15 deaths in the country have been found to be linked to the religious congregation held at the Nizamuddin headquarters of the Tablighi Jamaat last month.

 At least 9,000 people participated in the religious congregation in Nizamuddin last month, after which many of the attendees travelled to various parts of the country.
-Action against foreign Tablighi Jamaat members was taken after over 2,300 activists, including 250 foreigners, were found to be living at its headquarters in Nizamuddin West last week, despite the 21-day nationwide lockdown imposed to check the spread of the coronavirus.
+Pawar also expressed concern over fake messages related to coronavirus being posted on social media.

+"I have noticed a lot of messages are circulated on WhatsApp groups.
+I think four out of five such messages are fake and misleading," he said.
+Some people are trying to confuse citizens by circulating such messages, he added.

+On challenges before Maharashtra, Pawar said the Centre needs to provide a financial aid to the state.
+"It is imperative for the Centre to come up with some package as the lockdown has deeply affected the state's economy of the state.
+I have already spoken to noted economist Vijay Kelkar to come up with some solutions and recommendations.
+My suggestion have been accepted by Chief Minister Thackeray," the 79-year-old Maratha strongman said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)